MTIL: Encoding Full History with Mamba for Temporal Imitation Learning: Mamba Temporal Imitation Learning (MTIL)

 Standard imitation learning often assumes a Markov Decision Process (MDP), learning reactive policies $\pi(a_t | o_t)$ via Behavioral Cloning.
 However, observational ambiguity fundamentally renders many sequential tasks as Partially Observable MDPs (POMDPs) \cite{osa2018algorithmic}, where the optimal policy necessitates conditioning on the full history $H_t = (o_1, a_1, ..., o_t)$.
 Theoretically, this history is captured by the belief state $b_t = P(s_t | H_t)$, dictating the optimal policy $\pi^*(a_t | b_t)$ \cite{kaelbling1998planning}.

-Directly computing or representing the belief state $b_t$ is generally intractable.
+{Directly computing or representing the belief state $b_t$ is generally intractable.
 This motivates learning a compressed history representation $h_t \approx b_t$ using recurrent models.
-State Space Models (SSMs) like Mamba \cite{gu2023mamba} offer a particularly compelling approach, providing a structured recurrent update $h_t = f(h_{t-1}, x_t)$ (where $x_t$ encodes $o_t$) with linear time complexity $O(L)$.
-This efficiency is critical for tractably encoding the long sequences required for full history representation, overcoming limitations of prior architectures \cite{gu2021efficiently}.
+This aligns with the core ideas of both World Models, which learn a predictive latent state of the world, and Dynamical Systems (DS) approaches to control, which rely on an evolving internal state.
+State Space Models (SSMs) like Mamba \cite{gu2023mamba} offer a particularly compelling synthesis of these ideas.
+They provide a structured recurrent update $h_t = f(h_{t-1}, x_t)$ (where $x_t$ encodes $o_t$) with linear time complexity $O(L)$.
+This efficiency is the critical enabler for tractably encoding the long sequences required for full history representation, overcoming the computational barriers of prior architectures \cite{gu2021efficiently}.}

-Our motivation for MTIL stems from leveraging Mamba's state $h_t$ as this potent, efficiently computed representation of the full history.
+{Our motivation for MTIL stems from leveraging Mamba's state $h_t$ as this potent, efficiently computed representation of the full history.
+We view $h_t$ as the state of a learned, implicit dynamical system that acts as an action-oriented world model.
 By conditioning actions on both the current observation $o_t$ and this history-infused state $h_t$, MTIL learns a non-Markovian policy:

-thereby directly addressing the core challenge of decision-making under ambiguity in POMDP-structured imitation learning by effectively utilizing the entire history.
+thereby directly addressing the core challenge of decision-making under ambiguity in POMDP-structured imitation learning by effectively utilizing the entire history.}